valkey-io/valkey-doc/docs/management/optimization/latency-monitor.md

 example key expiration, in a way that does not impact the other clients that are served.

-For all these reasons, Redis 2.8.13 introduced a new feature called **Latency Monitoring**, that helps the user to check and troubleshoot possible latency problems.
+For all these reasons, there is a feature called **Latency Monitoring**, that helps the user to check and troubleshoot possible latency problems.
 Latency monitoring is composed of the following conceptual
 parts: